 - Screening.
 These questions explore what the facility does to screen for risk of an adverse event.
 Questions seek details on the facility's risk assessment approach and what, if any, type of standardized assessment tool they use, how frequently the assessment is completed, and by whom. - Prevention Plan.
 This group of questions seeks information on what is included in their various prevention programs.
 For example, do they have daily weight orders for residents with congestive heart failure? - Communication.
-This section asks what types of prevention care planning is discussed at staff meetings.
+This section asks about types of prevention care planning discussed at staff meetings.
 It also asks which staff members are invited, who leads the meeting, and how often it occurs.
-This section also includes questions on what types of training have been offered. - Investigations/Root Cause Analysis.
-This section asks the facility to describe their process for conducting investigations or root cause analyses when a resident has experienced a fall.
+Also included in this section are questions on types of training offered. - Investigations/Root Cause Analysis.
+This section asks the facility to describe their process for conducting investigations or root cause analyses when a resident visited the hospital or ED.

-Provide a copy of the Falls Prevention Self-Assessment for participants to follow along as you describe the sections and questions.
+Provide a copy of the Preventable Hospital Transfer Self-Assessment for participants to follow along as you describe the sections and questions.

-Falls Prevention Self-Assessment
+Hospital Transfer Self-Assessment